-The whole place was designed to make us remember the sins of the past.
+As different as all those museums and monuments were, they had one thing in common: they were designed to make us remember the sins of the past.
 The sins of Great Britain against the colonists.
 The sins of Hitler against the Jews.
 The sins of countless enemies over the centuries against our own soldiers.
-In America, if you see a sin, you remember it, so that you don't repeat it.
+If you see a sin, you remember it, so that you don't repeat it.
 That's our story.
+Not just our story as Americans, but our story as sinful human beings.

 But God says, no. Don't remember your sins.
+Don't make your life a museum of sins that have been forgiven.
 You're dead to those sins.
 They aren't a part of you anymore.
-That's not my story.
-Paul spells it out: "Sin has no dominion over you, because you are no longer under the law."
+You're a new man now.
+That's not your story.
+Paul spells it out this way: "Sin has no dominion over you, because you are no longer under the law."
 You are not sin's slave.
 It doesn't own you.
 You've been redeemed - bought back - by the blood of Jesus Christ.